 In the 14th century, Khan el Khalili was a significant commercial trading mart.
+This place will be the keep attractions of the visitors.
 The market retains the essence of the old souk, making you feel as if you’ve taken a step back in time.
 You may spend a few hours exploring the stores, picking up souvenirs, and putting your haggling abilities to the test.
 It is both a must-do and a part of Egyptian culture.

 Al Azhar Park

 When you visit Al Azhar Park, it really feels like you have escaped the madness of Cairo.
 I love the story behind the creation of this little oasis.
 Before it was a park, it was a pile of garbage accumulated over 500 years.
 The Aga Khan, a nobleman, businessman, and philanthropist, donated $30 million to transform this mountain of garbage into the beautiful oasis it is today.